Pardee's Lens

 1918 - North Fork hydraulic mining for gold near Sumpter, OR

-1924 - Drillers in swamp east of Monticello, FL
+1924 - Oil drillers in a swamp east of Monticello, FL

-1934 - Charles B. Johnson's one-man gold mill near Rozzelle Bridge, NC
+1934 - Charles B. Johnson's one-man homemade gold mill near Rozzelle Bridge, NC

-1918 - Rainier Quicksilver Mine in the Meadows District, OR
+1918 - Geologist at the Rainier Quicksilver Mine in the Meadows District near Sumpter, OR

 1940 - Glacial Lake Missoula shorelines above Camas Prairie, MT

-1936 - Fault scarp in young alluvium at Lima, MT
+1936 - Fault scarp cuts young alluvium at Lima, MT

 1936 - Zortman, MT is a remote outpost in the Little Rocky Mountains

-1938 - Dredge spoils of the Pioneer Mining Company in the Gold Creek Valley, MT
+1938 - Dredge spoils of the Pioneer Mining Company in Gold Creek Valley, MT

 1390 - Markel Pass, MT

-1935 - Gold processing works, Powell County, MT
+1935 - Placer gold processing apparatus, Powell County, MT

-1938 - Fishing fleet and Indian village at Neah Bay, WA
+1938 - Fishing fleet and Indian village at Neah Bay, Olympic Peninsula, WA

-1938 - Bluffs of glacial till (Flathead Lobe) and varved silts (Glacial Lake Missoula) along Flathead River at Sloan's Bridge, MT
+1938 - Bluffs of glacial till (Flathead Lobe) capped by varved silts (Glacial Lake Missoula) along Flathead River at Sloan's Bridge, MT

 1937 - Morainal deposits and haystack rocks at Del Rio west of Grand Coulee, WA